WWE Spoilers: Former TNA Champion Backstage At 'Monday Night Raw'

 Paige is backstage at Monday Night Raw in Atlanta, and the WWE might not be happy to know that she is using her phone to record a special guest backstage.
 That guest is none other than James Storm — a former TNA Impact Wrestling world champion and the former tag team partner of SmackDown Live star Bobby Roode in Beer Money.

-Paige showed the video on her Instastory, and James Storm was trying to be funny, claiming his name was James Strom — an alias to keep people from knowing it is him backstage at Monday Night Raw.
+Paige showed the video on her Instagram Story, and James Storm was trying to be funny, claiming his name was James Strom — an alias to keep people from knowing it is him backstage at Monday Night Raw.
 There is a chance that Storm is there visiting, but there are also other ideas as well.

 Paige Posts Video With James Storm Backstage At Raw https://t.co/av7lCKMu93